Lut99/CookieFactory/README.md

   - Removed the existing interface
   - Instead, uses another application in Swift that communicates to the simulation with TCP sockets
+- v0.9.1 (alpha):
+  - Reorganized files to a more structured and logical approach

 # Roadmap
 Sidenote: everything in *cursive* is TODO